-- a) A study to indicate compliance with Federal or Territorial legislation; - b) It shall be located an adequate distance from any land use susceptible to odours, surface water or gas migration;

-c) It shall be set back a reasonable distance from a public road to minimize unsightly appearance from the road;

-- d) Consideration of waste diversion initiatives to reduce and reuse waste materials: - e) A comprehensive public consultation process; - f) Consideration of prevailing winds and snow accumulation. - 6.
-Waste processing facilities such as recycling and composting facilities will be permitted in conjunction with existing waste disposal sites and are not subject to Policies 4 and 5 in this Section. - 7.
-Ensure consideration of projected permafrost changes in designing and developing future landfills.
+- 5. The establishment of any new waste disposal site will require an amendment to the General Plan and Zoning Bylaw, subject to the following: - a) A study to indicate compliance with Federal or Territorial legislation; - b) It shall be located an adequate distance from any land use susceptible to odours, surface water or gas migration; - It shall be set back a reasonable distance from a public road to minimize unsightly appearance from the road; - d) Consideration of waste diversion initiatives to reduce and reuse waste materials; - e) A comprehensive public consultation process; - f) Consideration of prevailing winds and snow accumulation. - Waste processing facilities such as recycling and composting facilities will be permitted in conjunction with existing waste disposal sites and are not subject to Policies 4 and 5 in this Section. - Ensure consideration of projected permafrost changes in designing and developing future landfills.